A Survey of Reinforcement Learning For Economics

 \subsubsection{Why Off-Policy Learning Diverges}

 In the off-policy setting, samples come from a behavior distribution $\mu \neq d^\pi$.
 The projection now minimizes error under $\mu$, but the Bellman operator $T^\pi$ still contracts in the $d^\pi$-norm.
 The two operators measure distance in different norms.
-The projection is no longer orthogonal in the $d^\pi$-norm; it is \emph{oblique}.
+The projection becomes \emph{oblique} in the $d^\pi$-norm rather than orthogonal.
 Unlike orthogonal projections, oblique projections can expand distances, with $\|\Pi_\mu\|_{d^\pi}$ exceeding 1 in the worst case.
 If $\|\Pi_\mu\|_{d^\pi} > 1/\gamma$, the expansion from projection overwhelms the $\gamma$-contraction from the Bellman operator, and the fixed-point iteration diverges.

-This divergence is not overfitting.
+This divergence differs from overfitting.
 Overfitting occurs when the approximator memorizes training data at the expense of generalization; collecting more data helps.
 Divergence means the parameter vector $\theta$ grows without bound, producing arbitrarily large value estimates that bear no relation to the true values.
 More data does not help; the algorithm itself is unstable.
 The distinction matters because the remedies are entirely different.
 Regularization and early stopping address overfitting, while the deadly triad requires structural changes to the algorithm.